Node-Fi/ReactNativeSDK/README.md

 #### useSwapQuote

+For direct frontend integrations, it is recommended to use `useSwapTypedAmount` instead.
+This hook does not debounce the input, so unless another hook is built on top of it, it will make many unneccessary calls to the backend service when a user types in a new trade amount.

 This hook can be used to get a live-updated price quote for a given input and output.

 It returns the following: